 An example responses:

-Responses consists of the following elements:
+Responses consist of the following elements:

 - The version of the HTTP protocol they follow.